Richmond (novel)

-Richmond, or, Scenes in the Life of a Bow Street Officer is an 1827 crime novel published anonymously and often attributed to Thomas Gaspey.
+Richmond, or, Scenes in the Life of a Bow Street Officer is an 1827 crime novel published anonymously and generally attributed to Thomas Gaspey.
 Thomas Skinner Surr has also been credited as the author.
 It was originally published in three volumes by Henry Colburn of New Burlington Street.
 It blended a depiction of the crime world of the Regency era with the fashionable silver fork novel, also functioning as an adventure novel.
 The protagonist Tom Richmond, a picaresque figure, joins the Bow Street Runners after a misspent youth.
 It forms a bridge been early-eighteenth-century crime novels such as Moll Flanders and Colonel Jack with the future development of the full detective novel.

 It was published shortly before the creation of the Metropolitan Police by Robert Peel.
 It was part of the group of Newgate novels that lasted into the early Victorian era.